 The trick to making this work is getting the cables as close as possible to the camera.
 The best configuration I worked out was to put the LCD further back.
 Every milimeter helps here as the cables are not quite long enough.

 On the whole I think I will stick to using my 5.6 TV logic monitor with an extra thin BNC cable.
 I don't like the idea of using the LCD as I think it will only be a matter of time before the cables get damaged using them in this way.
 For the occasional situation where you don't have a sound recordist and audio is essential, this would work, but for more extreme moves and better control, the seperate monitor is definitely the best solution.
+Below you can see my TV logic 5.6 mounted to the Ronin with a portabrace cover to provide a sun shade.

 Lots more to come with the Ronin M. I'll be posting something about the settings and hopefully get some video footage up before too long.